 Homer is renowned as a cultural center.
 Theater, film, painting, sculpting, music, performance and writing are all part of the local arts community.
 In addition to galleries and performances, there are classes and workshops that range from theater and dance to writing and visual arts.

 The Homer Council on the Arts is a focal point for the arts in the Kachemak Bay area, providing opportunities for everyone to experience and participate in the arts.
-They celebrated their 25th anniversary in 2000, accepting the Governor’s Award for Outstanding Arts Organization as the “backbone of Homer’s energetic arts community”.
-With a mission to provide opportunities for all people of our community to experience and participate in the arts, HCOA provides Artist & Concert Promotion, Arts Education, Arts Advocacy, and Creative and Performance Opportunities.
+Their mission is to provide opportunities for all people of our community to experience and participate in the arts, HCOA provides Artist & Concert Promotion, Arts Education, Arts Advocacy, and Creative and Performance Opportunities.

 Located in Homer’s largest historic building c.
 1937, Bunnell Street Arts Center's mission is to nurture and present innovative art of uncommon quality in all media.
 Established in 1991, Bunnell sparks creative exchange for people of all ages through innovative art programs of the highest caliber including Artist in Residence, Artist in Schools, Exhibitions and Performances.